kervinck/gigatron-rom/Contrib/at67/README.md

   as an option as the main loop is synchronised using the performance counters.<br/>

 ## TODO
-- Test under Linux, MAC and Android.<br/>
+- Test under MAC and Android.<br/>
 - Add an inbuilt vCPU and native code disassembler.<br/>